aaronclinger/gahelper.js/README.md

-# GAHelper
+# GAHelper.js

-* Removes UTM
+An utility which makes common tracking tasks with Google Analytics more reliable and less error-prone:

-* timeout for hitCallback
+* Ensures tracking features, such as `hitCallback`, work regardless if GA is loaded or is blocked by an ad blocker.
-* Ensures hitCallback works if GA is blocked
+* Automatically tracks events on elements with the data attribute `data-track` and attempts to register the hit before the page is redirected.
-* Can event track automatically via data attribute
+* Can remove UTM parameters from from the URL after their values have registered.
-* Ensures events are recorded before pages are redirected
+* `GAHelper` will include Google Analytics base code if it is not present on the page.
-* Can be mixed and matched with native GA functions
+* Includes a configurable timeout for the tracking hit to register before gracefully failing.
-* Can automatically include the GA base code if not present
+* `GAHelper`’s methods can be mixed and matched with their native GA counterparts.

 ## Dependencies